1. What is Ayushman Bharat health insurance?

 Daycare treatment expenses are covered by the scheme.

-Though there are a few exceptions, the insurance scheme covers most pre-existing health conditions.
+The insurance scheme covers all pre-existing health conditions.

-Follow-up medical examinations are also covered to ensure that the patients have recovered completely.
+Follow-up of medical examinations upto 15 days are also covered to ensure that the patients have recovered completely.

 3. Eligibility criteria for rural families